deallen1989/CLRS-Benchmark-Report/README.md

 ### Representation of Problems

- The restrictions placed on which algorithms are included in the benchmark, while understandable, present a problem - how do we represent problems that might be traditonally thought of as having numerical outputs?
+ The restrictions placed on which algorithms are included in the benchmark, while understandable, present a problem - how do we represent problems that might be traditionally thought of as having numerical outputs?

  The paper uses the example of Insertion Sort to explain how every problem is represented on graphs.
 With insertion sort, each element is considered in turn, and inserted into the right-most position where it is greater than every element to the left.
 Thus we might think that the output of Insertion Sort is a series of numbers.